socketio/socket.io/README.md

 The serialization of an Engine.IO packet depends on the type of the payload (plaintext or binary) and on the transport.

+The character encoding is UTF-8 for plain text and for base64-encoded binary payloads.

 ### HTTP long-polling

 Due to the nature of the HTTP long-polling transport, multiple packets might be concatenated in a single payload in order to increase throughput.